 Wildlife viewing

 There are lots of opportunities to see wildlife in Deception Pass State Park.
-From bald eagles to seals and whales.
+It’s a great spot to view bald eagles, seals and whales.
 There have been sightings of bears, but it is extremely infrequent and hasn’t been reported for several years.

 A must stop for lunch